applelog/boost_your_typingspeed_v1.7/README.md

 ## Overview

-**Boost Your Typing Speed v1.7** is a web-based typing practice program developed as part of the **KOICA Volunteer Group 3's ICT Capacity Building Project in Uganda**.
+**Boost Your Typing Speed v1.7** is a web-based typing practice program developed as part of the **KOICA Project Volunteer Group 3's ICT Capacity Building Project in Uganda**.
 This open-source tool empowers learners to develop touch typing skills through engaging, interactive challenges — from classrooms to community centers and beyond.

 Whether you're starting to practice touch typing or want to improve your speed and accuracy, this program provides real-time feedback, performance analytics, and multiple game modes to keep learning engaging and effective.